Guides, Field Notes & Stories.

 Good prep is not bureaucracy.
 It’s care.

-We confirm the plan, roles, timing, and constraints before we roll so nobody has to panic later and pretend that panic is part of the creative process.
+We confirm the plan, roles, timing, and constraints before we roll so nobody has to panic later and mistake urgency for process.

 I care about calm execution.
 I care about people being treated well.
 I care about good work happening without avoidable chaos.